Effects of marijuana on libido and fertility

 What are the effects of marijuana on libido and fertility?
 My boyfriend smokes like crazy, and although he has been smoking for a number of years, I am worried about him.

-Time for the low-down on libido: In recent surveys on the self-reported effects of marijuana, a third of people report that sex is an important factor in their decision to use marijuana.
-These respondents stated that marijuana intensified sexual experiences by enhancing libido, control, and touch sensitivity and lowering inhibitions.
-However, other respondents reported that marijuana made them lose interest in sex, feel too lethargic for sex, or too self-conscious to enjoy it.
-And still others reported no difference between sex with and without prior marijuana use.
-Another survey claimed that the majority of users feel horny after smoking, and that 66 percent of subjects reported having marijuana increase the duration of a sexual experience.
-However, again, other respondents in the survey blamed marijuana for either losing interest in sex or being unable to have an orgasm at least once during sex under the influence.
-These studies show that marijuana affects people’s libido very differently, so your boyfriend might fall into any of these categories.
+Time for the low-down on libido: In recent surveys on the self-reported effects of marijuana, one third of people report that sex is a key factor in their decision to use weed.
+These respondents stated that marijuana intensified sexual experiences by enhancing libido, control of ejaculation, and touch sensitivity and by lowering inhibitions.
+However, other respondents reported that pot made them lose interest in sex, feel too lethargic for sex, or feel too self-conscious to enjoy it.
+And still others reported no difference between sex with and without prior weed use.
+Another survey claimed that the majority of users feel horny after smoking and that 66 percent of subjects reported having marijuana increase the duration of a sexual experience.
+On the other hand, other respondents in the survey blamed pot for either losing interest in sex or being unable to have an orgasm at least once during sex while under the influence.
+These studies show that weed affects people’s libido very differently, with it increasing for some and decreasing for others, so your boyfriend might fall into any of these categories.

 It's worth noting that most of the reported negative effects are from cannabis use in higher doses, while most of the reported positive effects are from lower doses of use.
 Also of note is that researchers are starting to believe that any of the psychological effects, or differences in perception of experiences, reported by pot users may actually be a result of marijuana's effect on the body.
 For example, weed has an effect on both time perception and feelings of anxiety, so those who report more endurance during sex may actually be feeling less anxious and time-conscious, indicating an impression of a longer, heightened period of sex as opposed to a reality of such.